Brahmaputra River

-The Brahmaputra is a trans-boundary river which flows through Southwestern China, Northeastern India, and Bangladesh.
-It is known as the Brahmaputra or Luit in Assamese, Yarlung Tsangpo in Tibetan, the Siang/Dihang River in Arunachali, and Jamuna River in East Bengal.
+The Brahmaputra (/as/) is a trans-boundary river which flows through Southwestern China, Northeastern India, and Bangladesh.
+It is known as the Brahmaputra in Assam, Yarlung Tsangpo in Tibetan, the Siang/Dihang River in the Mishmi language, and Jamuna River in Bangladesh.
 By itself, it is the 9th largest river in the world by discharge, and the 15th longest.

 It originates in the Manasarovar Lake region, near Mount Kailash, on the northern side of the Himalayas in Burang County of Tibet where it is known as the Yarlung Tsangpo River.
 The Brahmaputra flows along southern Tibet to break through the Himalayas in great gorges (including the Yarlung Tsangpo Grand Canyon) and into Arunachal Pradesh.
 It enters India near the village of Gelling in Arunachal Pradesh and flows southwest through the Assam Valley as the Brahmaputra and south through Bangladesh as the Jamuna (not to be confused with the Yamuna of India).
 In the vast Ganges Delta, it merges with the Ganges, popularly known as the Padma in Bangladesh, and becomes the Meghna and ultimately empties into the Bay of Bengal.

 At 3,000 km long, the Brahmaputra is an important river for irrigation and transportation in the region.
 The average depth of the river is 30 m and its maximum depth is 135 m (at Sadiya).
 The river is prone to catastrophic flooding in the spring when the Himalayan snow melts.
 The average discharge of the Brahmaputra is about ~22,000 m3/s, and floods reach about 103,000 m3/s.
 It is a classic example of a braided river and is highly susceptible to channel migration and avulsion.
 It is also one of the few rivers in the world that exhibits a tidal bore.
 It is navigable for most of its length.

 The Brahmaputra drains the Himalayas east of the Indo-Nepal border, south-central portion of the Tibetan plateau above the Ganga basin, south-eastern portion of Tibet, the Patkai hills, the northern slopes of the Meghalaya hills, the Assam plains, and northern Bangladesh.
 The basin, especially south of Tibet, is characterized by high levels of rainfall.
 Kangchenjunga (8,586 m) is the highest point within the Brahmaputra basin and the only peak above 8,000 m.

 The Brahmaputra's upper course was long unknown, and its identity with the Yarlung Tsangpo was only established by exploration in 1884–1886.
 The river is often called the Tsangpo-Brahmaputra river.

 The lower reaches are sacred to Hindus.
 While most rivers on the Indian subcontinent have female names, this river has a rare male name.
 Brahmaputra means "son of Brahma" in Sanskrit.